-Helicoptering or a helicopter parent is usually a term associated with parents hovering overhead and taking over every aspect of their child’s life.
+Helicoptering or a helicopter parents is usually a term associated with parents hovering overhead and taking over every aspect of their child’s life.
 In the absence of elders in the house, Helicoptering has become very common among nuclear families and working parents.

 Parents are naturally protective towards their children right from childbirth.
 The first time I held my son, I felt responsible for his growth and success.
 I felt that it is my job to shield him from this bad world and keep him safe.
 Little did I know that I have only two hands and his potential for injury and mischief is limitless.